 - Configure Windows Server 2008, Microsoft SQL Server, Exchange Server, and SharePoint to work with DPM 2010

-- Set up Storage Pools and Custom Volumes
+- Configure Storage Pools

-- Optimize backup and recovery performance
+- Maximize backup and recovery performance

-Other DPM-related Support Services Available from Progent
+Other DPM-related Consulting and Support Available from Progent

-In order to get in touch with Progent about consulting expertise for DPM 2010 solutions, phone 1-800-993-9400 or go to Contact Progent.
+If you wish to ask Progent about consulting help for DPM 2010 solutions, call 1-800-993-9400 or refer to Contact Progent.